Out Goin' Cattin' (song)

-"Out Goin' Cattin'" is a song written by Mark Miller and Randy Scruggs, and released by American country music group Sawyer Brown.
-It featured guest vocals from Joe Bonsall of the Oak Ridge Boys.
-He was credited as Cat Joe Bonsall.
-It was released in September 1986 as the lead-off single and title tracks to Sawyer Brown's third album Out Goin' Cattin'.
+"Out Goin' Cattin' is a song written by Mark Miller and Randy Scruggs and released by American country music group Sawyer Brown.
+It features guest vocals from Joe Bonsall (credited as Cat Joe Bonsall) of the Oak Ridge Boys.
+The song was released in September 1986 as the lead-off single and title tracks to Sawyer Brown's third album Out Goin' Cattin'.
 It peaked at number 11 on the Billboard Hot Country Songs chart and number 4 the Canadian RPM country singles chart.

 Music video

 The music video was directed by Martin Kahan and premiered in September 1986.